telerik/blazor-dashboard/README.md

 ### Usual Run

-1. open the `sln` file with VS 2019 Preview
+1. open the `sln` file with VS 2019
 1. press `F5`